modelcontextprotocol/java-sdk/README.md

 Contributions are welcome!
 Please:

 1. Fork the repository
+2. Clone your forked repository
-2. Create a feature branch
+3. Create a feature branch
-3. Submit a Pull Request
+4. Submit a Pull Request

 ## Team